-A couple of weeks ago, the ultra-premium Swiss watch brand has revealed its new Vacheron Constantin Patrimony Traditionnelle Calibre 2253 (ref.
-88172/000P-9495) watch featuring a perpetual calendar, a minute repeater, a tourbillon and, omg, an equation of time complication.
-While the first three of these “grand complications” are more or less common and you can get one from almost any serious brand, the fourth is still quite rare even among high-end watchmakers and, while not serving any practical purpose, at least makes the watch really stand out among the precious few competing products in this price range.
+A couple of weeks ago, Vacheron Constantin has revealed its new Patrimony Traditionnelle Calibre 2253 (ref.
+88172/000P-9495) model featuring a perpetual calendar, a minute repeater, a tourbillon and, omg, an equation of time complication.
+While the first three of these “grand complications” are more or less common and you can get one from almost any serious brand, the fourth is still rare even among high-end watchmakers and, while not serving any practical purpose, at least makes the device stand out among the precious few competing products in this price range.

-Frankly speaking, I never really understood the equation of time complication.
+Frankly speaking, I never understood the purpose of the equation of time complication.
 Sunrise and sunset indicators come in handy in January (at least, in the Northern hemisphere,) when you get the winter blues and only these little buggers assure you that everything is going to be alright, that day is getting longer and the Summer is on its way.
-Perpetual calendar is good for those suffering of Alzheimer’s, and the tourbillon, as well as minute repeater, is just plain mesmerizing: one can never be tired of looking at it.
+Perpetual calendar is good for those suffering from Alzheimer’s, and the tourbillon, as well as a minute repeater, is just plain mesmerizing: one can never be tired of looking at it.

 The logic of why does one need to know the deviation of the apparent solar time from the mean solar time, if he or she is not an astronomer or a skipper without a GPS navigation system, somehow escapes me.
-Perhaps, this kind of useless complications exists just for its own sake.
-Or, more likely, serves the purpose of telling the world that the owner of the watch can afford one.
+Perhaps, this kind of “useless” complications exists just for its own sake.
+Or, more likely, serves the purpose of telling the world that the owner can afford one.

 Well, sorry for the rant and back to our sheep.
 Like all members of the Patrimony Traditionelle line, the “Calibre 2253” model sports a beautifully executed case with a transparent display back giving a good view at its gorgeous hand-wound movement.